Tania Elías Calles

 Tania Elías Calles Wolf (born April 17, 1979 in Mexico City) is a Mexican sailor.
+At 6 years old she started in the sport of sailing and she has competed at four Olympic Games.
 She is the great-granddaughter of general Plutarco Elías Calles.

-At 6 years old she started in the sport of sailing and she has competed at four Olympic Games.
+Olympic Games

+She participated in the Olympics four times from 2000 to 2012, in Women’s One Person Dinghy – both Europe and ILCA 6 (previously named Laser Radial) classes.